LIFE AFTER LIBERTY’S

 You may remember Syrena from her sold-out Guest Chef Night in July 2018.
 After graduating in 2010, this New Orleans native became the first Liberty’s Kitchen graduate to study at the International Culinary Center through the ChefsMove!
 Scholarship (now the MiNO Foundation scholarship).

-She’s now a private chef, Chopped Champion, and has worked in some of New Orleans’ best restaurants.
-More than that, Syrena is passing on her gifts to others, teaching culinary skills at Job Corps and mentoring other up-and-coming chefs.
+She’s worked as a private chef, Chopped Champion, and in some of New Orleans’ best restaurants.
+Syrena passed on her gifts to others, teaching culinary skills at Job Corps and mentoring other up-and-coming chefs.

 Syrena came back to Liberty's Kitchen in 2023 as the Café Cook and Manger leading our revitalized Broad Street café.
 Syrena has much more ahead of her and we are so honored to be a part of her story.